 Our main emphasis has been on development-related issues due to their current impacts, but once the current community planning processes has been completed, we envision an ongoing emphasis on promoting community engagement in civic decisions affecting the West End.
 Other longer-term interests include broader civic issues and promoting an ombudsperson function.

-CHRONOLOGY – HIGHLIGHTS
+CHRONOLOGY – HIGHLIGHTS (most recent at top)

 2010 – April: Citizens create WEN and organize its first “West End Town Hall” meeting, to raise awareness about the issues and give residents the opportunity to air their concerns.
 400 people attend.